alexNibbler/spotify_analytics/README.md

 # spotify_analytics

-Data analytics project on Spotify music 2010-2019 dataset.
+## Project Goal

+The goal of the project is to find a recipe for the ultimate chart hit according to several song features.
+As the input, we use Spotify music 2010-2019 dataset.
 Here is the dataset source and description https://www.kaggle.com/datasets/leonardopena/top-spotify-songs-from-20102019-by-year

 Here are the directions we'll try to analyze:
 1. What audio features correlate with popularity?
 2. Trends in genres over the years
 3. Trends in artists over the years
 4. Compare popular tracks vs less popular tracks in terms of their characteristics (e.g. tempo, energy, etc.)

-## Conclusions

-We analized most popular genres and artists for the whole period the dataset is about.

 **Most popular genres are:**